magento/devdocs/guides/v2.3/release-notes/thirdparty_ce.md

 github_link: release-notes/thirdparty_ce.md
 ---

-This page contains links to license agreements of the third party components used within Magento Open Source.
-Click the **Name** links to view the end user license agreement for the corresponding software.
+This page contains links to the third party components used within {{site.data.var.ce}.
+Click the **Name** links to view the repository and the license agreement.

 Name | Version |  License
 --- | --- | ---